tslight/nix/README.md

   # The system & host vars are getting passed in from the flake
   nixpkgs.hostPlatform = lib.mkDefault system;
   networking.hostName = host;

+  # Rest of hardware config goes here...
+}
 ```

 * Run `git add -A`, as when using Nix flakes, only files that are
-tracked by Git and not ignored by your ~.gitignore~ are included in
+tracked by Git and not ignored by your `.gitignore` are included in
 the flake's source.
 * Run `sudo nixos-rebuild switch --flake .#"$NEW_HOSTNAME"`
 * Reboot, to ensure we can successfully boot from the flake's